MGamalE/Contacts/README.md

 :tada: This app demonstrates how to consume a list of remote contacts.

 ## Features
-- [x] Allow user to login with id and token
+- [x] Allow user to log in with id and token
-- [x] Allow loginned user to show a list of contacts
+- [x] Allow logged users to show a list of contacts
-- [x] Allow loginned user to show contact details
+- [x] Allow logged users to show contact details

 ## Version control
 This project use `Git` as a source control, and mimic a `Git flow` with branches strategy for each feature.

 ## Architecture
-Contacts app define an architecture that allows the app to scale, increases the app's robustness.
+The contacts app defines an architecture that allows the app to scale and increases the app's robustness.

-**Seperation of concern** is the core design for contacts archiecture, that applied within three layers
+**Seperation of concern** is the core design for contacts architecture, that applied within three layers

 > **Presenation Layer**  Contains only ui logic and operating system interactions.